someparty/someparty/source/store/under-the-circumstances.html.markdown

 ## Side B

 Some Party can neither confirm or deny the existence of a B side to this tape.
+It certainly wouldn't feature a sampler of other cool material from these same artists, along with a few twists and turns along the way.
 The very notion is preposterous.

 <div class="tc dib mv3">
  <a href="https://some-party.myshopify.com/cart/31563899207813:1?channel=buy_button" target="_blank" class="bn ttu link white bg-purple dim f4 ph4 pv3 lh-copy h2">Buy Now</a>
 </div>

 ## So What's With The Title?

 In 1972 the CBC's Peter Gzowski challenged listeners to complete the saying "as Canadian as..." (our counterpart to "as American as apple pie").
 The winning submission, from Heather Scott, read "as Canadian as possible, under the circumstances."

 Some Party's mission is similarly pragmatic.
 I focus on this county not to celebrate it, but to explore the bonds forged between disparate local music scenes linked by little else than an inconvenient southern border.
 Canada isn't all that special, but rock'n'roll most certainly is.
 If there's one thing the Ramones taught us, it's that anyone can make this racket.
 The bands, and the scenes supporting them, can crop up just about anywhere.
 In that sense, Canada's just a vessel.

 These are the lines we draw and the connections we make under the circumstances of where we just happen to be.

 <div class="tc dib mv3">
  <a href="https://some-party.myshopify.com/cart/31563899207813:1?channel=buy_button" target="_blank" class="bn ttu link white bg-purple dim f4 ph4 pv3 lh-copy h2">Buy Now</a>
 </div>

 ## Burning Questions